fils/CDFRegistryWG/README.md

 # EarthCube CDF Registry Working Group

+## TLDR;
+The work of the registry working group can be summed up rather quickly.
+Use existing vocabularies like schema.org and re3data terms to expose facility metadata using web architecture patterns.
+Leverage HTML5 microdata publishing, JSON-LD and standard web architecture (hypermedia) to both expose and collect metadata.

 ## About
 The EarthCube Council of Data Facilities (CDF) formed the Registry Working Group to review alignment of existing approaches to research facility description and discovery.
 The involved parties include the EarthCube CDF, Coalition for Publishing Data in the Earth and Space Sciences (COPDESS) and the Registry of Research Data Repositories (re3data).